Retiring

 Who can retire in Japan?

-Japan doesn’t have special retirement visas, so to retire there you’ll need to have lived in the country for five to 10 years, or be married to a Japanese citizen.
+Japan doesn’t have special retirement visas, so to retire there, you’ll need to have lived in the country for five to 10 years, or be married to a Japanese citizen.

 Understandably, one of the prerequisites of a Japanese visa is that you must meet all requirements.
-So, for example, if you have a work visa (就労ビザ, shuro biza), you must have a job.
+So, for example, if you have a work visa (就労ビザ), you must have a job.
 Once you retire, you cannot meet the requirement anymore.
 You then have three months to find new employment, otherwise, your visa might be revoked.
 Be aware that, in most circumstances, part-time work after retirement is prohibited.

 Retirement age in Japan